scoconno/scoconno.github.io/Teaching/Examined/Ethics/Handout2.md

 Scenario 2
 :	The police officer does not torture the prisoner.
 Here the officer is acting on the assumption that it is never permissible for the police to torture a prisoner.
 Here the prisoner suffers no physical pain.
 The officer suffers no mental anguish from torturing her prisoner.
 There is no civil strife from a corrupt police force which has not lost the trust of the public.
 Nevertheless, several people suffer incredible pain from being injured in the explosion.
 Many suffer great pain as they die from the explosion.
 Many suffer great pain from losing a loved one.

 Here we must assess the effects of both rules being implemented and followed.
 In Scenario 1, the negative effects may involve a breakdown in civil society.
-In Scenario 2, civil society is preserved but the several acts of terrorism may not be prevented.
+In Scenario 2, civil society is preserved but several acts of terrorism may not be prevented.
 Nevertheless, the negative effects in Scenario 1 likely outweigh those in Scenario 2.
 Thus the Rule Utilitarian will judge it immoral to torture even though, on occasion, it might help us avoid some specific negative result.

-For more on Utilitarianism, watch the following series of [clips.](https://www.youtube.com/watch?v=uvmz5E75ZIA&list=PLtKNX4SfKpzWiiUdXS9MKf8bgUfQSOlas)
+For more on utilitarianism, watch the following series of [clips.](https://www.youtube.com/watch?v=uvmz5E75ZIA&list=PLtKNX4SfKpzWiiUdXS9MKf8bgUfQSOlas)